m e n u

 * * * * *

-They discussed all of the way to Peter's place, pulling the bedroom door shut behind them with such energy, that Peter's mother's mouth, which she had left open in surprise, shut by itself.
+They discussed all of the way to Peter's place, pulling the bedroom door shut behind them with such energy, that his mother's mouth, which she had forgotten to close, seemed to shut by itself.

 "What do you think?"
 Peter got straight to the point.

 Stephan understood immediately.
 "Whether Xammy turned to us on his own free will or whether it's part of the program or whether it was manipulated from the outside afterwards or or or...?
-Well," he rubbed his chin as if he were considering a shave.
+Well," he rubbed his chin as if considering a shave.
 "That's a good question.
-Another question would be: how do we find out who else he spoke to without mortally embarrassing ourselves until our bitter end?
-More heads bring more ideas, and a little foot folk may be useful."
+Another question would be: how do we find out who else he spoke to without mortally embarrassing ourselves until dooms day?
+More heads have more ideas, and a little foot folk is always useful."
 They discarded one plan after another, made lists and looked irritably at the door, when there was a knock.

 They jumped up at the same time and Stephan grabbed his things.
 "I'd better go, my people have probably already sent out dogs to look for me!"
 Almost all of Stephan's family worked for the police.
-"Your place tomorrow after school?" he suggested.
-"Mine aren't that discreet - on the contrary."
+"Your place, tomorrow, after school?" he suggested.
+"My people aren't that discreet - on the contrary."

 Peter grimaced understanding.
 "See you tomorrow!"